Loading...

 Choosing Based on Budget

 If your business model involves small batches with unique designs, investing in 3D printing might be worthwhile despite the higher costs.
-However, for wholesale cosmetic packaging needs where consistency and volume are key, water transfer printing offers a more budget-friendly approach8.
+However, for wholesale cosmetic packaging needs where consistency and volume are key, water transfer printing offers a more budget-friendly approach.
 Additionally, consider the long-term scalability of each method.
 While 3D printing provides flexibility for customization, water transfer printing can better accommodate growing production demands without significant increases in cost.

 Budget Allocation Strategies